History History

 Johan Cruijff (1947-2016)

-A legendary striker nicknamed the Flying Dutchman, he has placed Ajax Amsterdam in the firmament of world football.
-Charismatic on and off the pitch, he was named 3 times Golden Ball winner, won 3 consecutive European Club Cups in 1971, 1972 and 1973, and was a finalist at the 1974 World Cup in Argentina.
-As a coach, he helped Barcelona shine in the 1990s.
-This decade he became involved in charity work and journalism.
-He died of lung cancer in 2016, he the inveterate ex-smoker who has since been involved in the fight against tobacco.
+A legendary striker nicknamed the Flying Dutchman, he placed Ajax Amsterdam in the firmament of world soccer.
+Charismatic on and off the pitch, he was awarded the Ballon d'Or 3 times, won 3 consecutive European Club Cups in 1971, 1972 and 1973, and was a finalist in the 1974 World Cup in Argentina.
+As a coach, he helped FC Barcelona shine in the 1990s.
+He died of lung cancer in 2016, the former inveterate smoker involved in the fight against tobacco.

 Le stade Johan Cruijff en hommage au joueur de football © Maykova Galina - Shutterstock.com.jpg